material-motion/material-motion/concepts/runtimes.md

 Note that "one executor per type of Plan" does not resolve the problem of sharing state across different types of Plans.
 This is an open problem.

-### Repeated: forward animate events to executors
+### Repeated: forward animation events to executors

-The Runtime is now expected to forward relevant external events to the executors.
+The Runtime is now expected to forward animation events to the executors.

 Executors are informed of events via the following pseudo-algorithm: